bryanyee/stock-app/notes.md

 - x Add a service to handle API access

 Extra Credit Ideas:
-- Make the app look good using material design or bootstrap
+- o Make the app look good using material design or bootstrap
 - Lazy load stocks module
-- Add unit tests
+- o Add unit tests
-- Use Redux
+- o Use Redux
 - Toast notification when a stock is added or removed